-Over the past three months, the MBTA and FTA Region 1 worked together to finalize the Full Funding Grant Agreement (FFGA) application package.
-On December 1, 2014, the FTA Acting Administrator notified applicable Congressional committee leadership its intention to execute the FFGA upon completion of the required 30 day Congressional review period.
-On January 5, 2015, the U. S. Secretary of Transportation signed the FFGA for the Green Line Extension project, approving \$996,121,000 of FTA New Starts funding to support the design and construction of the Green Line Extension project.
+On January 5, 2015, the U. S. Secretary of Transportation and the MBTA signed the FFGA for the Green Line Extension project, approving \$996,121,000 of FTA New Starts funding to support the design and construction of the Green Line Extension project.
 The execution of the FFGA was the result of many years of planning, design and preconstruction efforts by MassDOT and the MBTA, in collaboration with the FTA and its PMOC.
 The federal funding is scheduled to be paid between Federal Fiscal Year (FFY) 2015 and FFY 2022.
 As noted in the current MassDOT Capital Investment Plan (released January 2014), MassDOT and the MBTA will use Commonwealth funds in addition to the federal funding to support the design and construction activities.

-FFGA Budget for the GLX project is \$1.992 Billion, which includes a 30% project cost contingency.
-The FFGA also establishes a project completion date of June 2021, which included one year of schedule contingency.
-The MBTA believes the FTA's FFGA budget and schedule are based on a conservative assessment of the project's ability to mitigate many of the identified cost and schedule risks.
+The FFGA Budget for the GLX project is \$1.992 Billion, which includes a 30% project cost contingency.
+The FFGA also establishes a project completion date of June 2021, which includes one year of schedule contingency.
 The MBTA is actively working towards delivering the project earlier than the FFGA project completion date and at a cost lower than the FFGA budget.